Vibe Coding

 What it's good for

 - Greenfield projects.
-A new app, a tool, a landing page, a Telegram bot.
+A new app, a tool, a landing page, a Slack bot.
 No legacy constraints, no inherited weirdness.
 The agent picks reasonable defaults and ships.

 - Prototyping ideas.
 Try ten product ideas in a week.
 Most won't work; one will.
 Vibe coding lowers the cost of "try it" to almost zero.